 eggs and sourdough in batter

-Kitchenaid paddle
+Kitchenaid paddle with cookie dough

-sourdough overnight chocolate chip cookie batter
+brown butter sourdough chocolate chip cookie batter

 Sift: